I studied at Sichuan University (SCU) from 2020 to 2024,

 My previous research was primarily focused on topics within computer vision, such as tampering

 detection and object recognition tasks.
+I have contributed to the design of high-impact benchmarks,

 News